IgorDrgonec/VectorBT-Flask/docs/docs/tutorials/mtf-analysis/alignment-locked.md

 time series types, such as signals: repeating the same signal over and over again may give a distorted view of the original timeframe, especially when upsampling.
 To place each value only once, we can use the argument `ffill`.
-For example, let's upsample a 5min mask with 3 entries to a 1min mask with 15 entries, without and with forward filling:
+For example, let's upsample a 5min mask with 3 entries to a 1min mask with 15 entries, without and with forward filling.
+We'll assume that the 5min mask itself was generated using the close price:

 ```pycon
 >>> min5_index = pd.date_range(start="2020", freq="5T", periods=3)